ijmarshall/robotreviewer/README.md

 ## Running

 RobotReviewer requires a 'worker' process (which does the Machine Learning), and a webserver to be started.
+Ensure that you are within the conda environment (default name: robotreviewer) when running the following processes.

 First, be sure that rabbitmq-server is running.
 If you haven't set this to start on login, you can invoke manually: